YairHalberstadt/stronginject/README.md

 Call to Service2.UseBar took 42 ms
 ```

 You can register multiple decorators for a type, and they will all be applied.
-As of now there is no way to control in which order they are applied.
+As of now there is no way to control in which order they are applied, but the order is deterministic.

 #### Providing registrations at runtime or integrating with other IOC containers